mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/QUEST-3.5-MEDIATORS-REST.md

 **From Government:**
 - Commander Helena Dawnblade
-- Senator Marcus Valen
+- Envoy Marcus Valen
-- King Thandris VII (if alive)
+- King Aldric IV (if alive)
 - Various nobles and politicians

 **From Your Past:**